| Articles ARCHITECTURE IN CYBERSPACE ORCYBERSPACE IN ARCHITECTURE?

 planned integrating both the physical world the cyber world.
 A city now longer consists of

+purely commercial buildings but integrating work, play and living all in one place.
 In cyberspace, codes and passwords is the law.
 This rule includes anything in the

 computer constructed world from video games, desktop publishing, word processor, automatic

+teller machine, chat room, entrance card readers, missile launchers and so on.
 Yet, there are limitations and boundaries to these cities.
 That is no matter how

 advanced technology can be developed or invented, there are real physical limitations.
 One